EbrahimKaram/Lebanese-Villages-List/README.md

 * Using the Yamli api on the Latin name and matching it with the following Arabic name
 * Doing a Latin translation for the Arabic names and doing a Levenstein distance on every word.
 * Using the Open Maps api (https://nominatim.openstreetmap.org/search?)
+* Using the data from LibanData and doing matches based on that

 # Future Attempts